ATR-Lab/getting-started-kafka/README.md

 # Getting Started with Kafka
 Getting started with Kafka.
 Instruction, tutorials, demos and reference.
+In this tutorial we will look at the foundations of the Kafka.

 ## Table Contents
 - [References](#references)